/

 6. Technological Solutions

 As chargebacks become more prevalent, technology solutions are emerging to assist small businesses in managing and preventing them.
 These solutions employ machine learning algorithms and artificial intelligence to identify potential fraudulent transactions and provide real-time alerts.
-Implementing such technologies can help small businesses proactively address chargebacks and reduce financial losses.
+The rise of AI shopping agents adds a new wrinkle too, raising AI agent chargeback liability questions as more purchases happen through agentic commerce chargebacks rather than a human directly checking out.
+Implementing the right technologies can help small businesses proactively address chargebacks and reduce financial losses.

 7. Collaboration and Industry Best Practices